It was a week where both oil and natural gas finished lower.

 Last 6 Months

-Reflecting the tepid oil market sentiment, the Energy Select Sector SPDR – a popular way to track energy companies – generated a -0.4% return last week.
-The worst performer was independent refiner Valero Energy Corp.
-VLO whose stock fell 2.7%.
+The Energy Select Sector SPDR – a popular way to track energy companies – generated a -3.1% return last week.
+The worst performer was oilfield services major Schlumberger SLB whose stock slumped 9.2%.

-Longer-term, over six months, the sector tracker is up 2.2%.
-Large independent producer, ConocoPhillips COP is far and away the major gainer during this period, experiencing a 20% price appreciation.
+Longer-term, over six months, the sector tracker is down 18.9%.
+Offshore driller Transocean Ltd. RIG was the major loser during this period, experiencing a 42.4% price decline.

 What’s Next in the Energy World?

-As usual, market participants will be closely tracking the regular releases i.e. the U.S. government statistics on oil and natural gas -- one of the few solid indicators that comes out regularly.
-Energy traders will also be focusing on the Baker Hughes data on rig count and monthly reports from the EIA, IEA and OPEC.
+In this week, market participants will be closely tracking the regular releases i.e. the U.S. government statistics on oil and natural gas - one of the few solid indicators that comes out regularly.
+Energy traders will also be focusing on the Baker Hughes data on rig count.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report